travelping/hello/README.md

 ## Handlers

 Hello handlers are Erlang modules that implement an RPC service.
+A handler can be started for every peer resulting in a 1-to-1 mapping.
+This mechanism relies on transport specific implementations like the ZeroMQ peer identit.
+If started without that option the handler is available for N clients.

-There are two types of handlers, stateful and stateless.
+There are two types of handlers:

-Stateless handlers answer RPC requests independently of each other.
-No state is kept in between requests.
-This behavior is adequate for CRUD interfaces and other forms of classic RPC.

-Stateful handlers keep session state in between requests.
-The stateful handler behavior is very similar to OTP's gen_server behavior.
-A distinct stateful handler is spawned for every distinct peer.
-Peer distinction is handled by the listener implementation and usually relies on transport-specific mechanisms (like the ZeroMQ peer identity).
-The stateful handler behavior is meant to be used when transport-level sessions are required.

-Hello's stateful handlers also support bi-directional communication, that is, the server can initiate requests to a connected client.
+- the hello_handler which has full capabilities including
+    - async replies
+    - a state to hold a rpc session
+    - receiving messages from other processes of the same node
+    - full jsonrpc support (e.g. two sided communication)

+- the hello_simple_handler which has restricted capabilities:
+    - can just handle pure request-response patterns
+    - is stateless
+    - no async replies are possible, an immediate response is expected
+    - cannot be started in single-client mode
+    - covers the most 'usecases'

 # Client

-Hello also contains an RPC client.
+Hello also contains an RPC client which is also capable of handling different rpc protocols.
+Out of the box it supports jsonrpc as well.
 Connecting to a server can be as simple as:

 	{ok, Client} = hello_client:start_link("http://127.0.0.1:8080/example", []),